Jack Couffer

 Jack Craig Couffer A.S.C.
 (December 7, 1924 – July 30, 2021) was an American cinematographer, film and television director, and author.
-Couffer has specialized on documentary films, often involving nature and animal cinematography.
+Couffer specialized in documentary films, often involving nature and animal cinematography.
 Couffer was nominated for an Academy Award for Best Cinematography for his work on the film version of the novel Jonathan Livingston Seagull (1974).

-Couffer served in the United States Army during the Second World War; based on his war experience, he subsequently wrote a book about the "Bat Bomb" project to use bats to deliver incendiary bombs.
-Following the war Couffer studied at the University of Southern California School of Cinema-Television.
+Couffer served in the United States Army during the Second World War.
+Based on his war experience, he subsequently wrote a book about the "Bat Bomb" project to use bats to deliver incendiary bombs.
+Following the war, Couffer studied at the University of Southern California School of Cinema-Television.
 During the 1950s, Couffer and a friend sailed a boat to the Galapagos islands, staying for 10 months - an event Couffer described as the best time in his life.